TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Elena glanced at her phone.
 Two more messages from Kai:

 ```
-So this old American thinks he can solve in his spare time what we've been failing at for years?
+So this old American thinks he can solve in his spare time what we've been failing at?
 Sounds legit. 🙄

-Is he really religious?
-Like, actually believes in God?
-In 2025?
 ```

 She ignored the messages.
 Kai would see for himself on Thursday.